Praneeth-Bende/Project_Number_game/README.md

 # Project_Number_game
 This is my first small project which basically a number guessing game and this is build using Python.
+I have used simple while loop and decision making statement i.e., if..else to build this game.